What is CTP insurance (QLD), & how do I make a CTP claim?

 How much can I claim?
 Find out with our CTP compensation calculator

-Use our CTP Compensation Calculator as a guide in getting a rough idea of how much money you may be due for your claim.
+Try out our industry-leading 30-second claim check which is designed to provide you with CTP claim advice for further discussion.
+You can use this tool as a guide in getting a rough idea of how much money you may be due when you claim compensation.

 A more accurate figure can be had by having a free quick discussion with our expert compensation lawyers.
 Or, look over our injury records from our Gold Coast and Brisbane compensation case studies of what other clients were awarded.

-Frequently asked questions about CTP insurance
+Frequently asked questions about CTP claims and insurance

 Well when a vehicle is unregistered at the time of an accident it is therefore not covered by CTP insurance.